DITAWriter/pilot_training_mitchell_bomber/mdita/topics/ditching.md

 ## Prepare the Crew {#sect_PrepareCrew .section}

 Remove all entangling cords and lines, parachute harness, radio cords, oxygen masks when below 12,000 feet, and throat microphones.
 Remove flying boots.
 Wear all other clothing, regardless of temperature.
 Loosen the clothing about your neck, particularly ties.
-Wear hfe vests at all times on over-water flights, but do not inflate them inside the plane.
+Wear life vests at all times on over-water flights, but do not inflate them inside the plane.
 The escape hatches are small and may damage the vests in the exit.

 Accomplish your prearranged duties and go to your ditching station at once.
 Remain there until the landing is completed.
 Moving around unnecessarily will change the trim of the plane and make the pilot's job more difficult.